 IHG® Rewards Club Traveler Credit Card vs Starwood Preferred Guest® Credit Card from American Express

-The Starwood Preferred Guest® Credit Card from American Express, one of our favorite hotel cards, is the better option for those who are interested in earning versatile rewards as well as for those who use their cards to make around $6,000 per year in nonhotel purchases.
-While the IHG® Rewards Club Traveler Credit Card's points are really only good when used for hotel nights, the Starpoints that the Starwood Preferred Guest® Credit Card from American Express earns can be transferred 1:1 with a number of leading airline loyalty programs including British Airways, Alaska Airlines and Delta Air Lines.
+The Starwood Preferred Guest® Credit Card from American Express, one of our favorite hotel cards, is the better option for those who are interested in earning versatile rewards.
+While the IHG® Rewards Club Traveler Credit Card's points are really only good when used for hotel nights, the points that the Starwood Preferred Guest® Credit Card from American Express earns can be redeemed across 29 hotel brands or transferred to over 40 airline partners.

-- Earn two points per $1 spent at participating Marriott Rewards hotels and one point per $1 spent on all other purchases.
+- Earn two points on all other purchases.

 - $95 annual fee that is waived for the first year.